blzby1/yomama-rewrite/src/md/home.md

 ## Features

 - :hammer: Minecraft: Currently in development; will have the ability to join external servers (except Hypixel, they don't allow web clients)
-- :video_game: [Games](/games): This page is very basic right now, but I will eventually give it a fresh coat of paint.
-In the meantime, enjoy every Moto X3M
+- :video_game: [Games](/games): **NEW FEATURED GAME**: Five Nights at Freddy's 2: Modded
+- :speech_balloon: Chat: Currently in development; will probably end up having multiple chat rooms, depends how motivated I am to make a good app
-- :newspaper: [Docs](/docs) - Absolute yap session
+- :newspaper: [Docs](/docs) - new credits page if you care about that

----

-&nbsp;

-## placeholder for the chat

-&nbsp;

 ---